-For CO2 fluxes in CHN, except for the large uptake found by the inversion Wang et al. (2020a),(2020a), all previous regional inversion results fall within the range of our global inversion ensemble for their period of overlap, indicating no systematic bias of global inversions.
-Note that Wang et al. (2020a)(2020a) is a global inversion using new Chinese stations data and a discretization of fluxes into smaller sub-regions within China.
+For CO2 fluxes in CHN, except for the large uptake found by the inversion Wang et al. (2020a), all previous regional inversion results fall within the range of our global inversion ensemble for their period of overlap, indicating no systematic bias of global inversions.
+Note that Wang et al. (2020a) is a global inversion using new Chinese stations data and a discretization of fluxes into smaller sub-regions within China.
 In BRA, the range of global inversions also covers regional inversion results, yet with global inversions being a small CO2 source in 2010 (194 TgC yr-1) and regional inversions a large source in that year.
-The regional inversions from Gatti et al. (2014)(2014) and Van der Laan-Luijk et al. (2015)(2015) used aircraft CO2 and CO profiles in the Amazon also give a larger flux change between 2010 (a dry year, a CO2 source in the Amazon) and 2011 (a wet year, a CO2 sink in the amazon) than global inversions that do not assimilate these aircraft data.
-For the EUR, the range of regional inversions (Petrescu et al., 2021b)(Petrescu et al., 2021b) is similar to the one of global inversions.
-For North America, however, regional inversions give a higher average CO2 uptake than global ones, yet within
+The regional inversions from Gatti et al. (2014) and Van der Laan-Luijk et al. (2015) used aircraft CO2 and CO profiles in the Amazon also give a larger flux change between 2010 (a dry year, a CO2 source in the Amazon) and 2011 (a wet year, a CO2 sink in the amazon) than global inversions that do not assimilate these aircraft data.
+For the EUR, the range of regional inversions (Petrescu et al., 2021b) is similar to the one of global inversions.
+For North America, however, regional inversions give a higher average CO2 uptake than global ones, yet within their range.

-For CH4 emissions in CHN, the results of all regional inversions (Miller et al., 2019; Thompson et al., 2015) (Miller et al., 2019; Thompson et al., 2015) are consistent with our global inversion ensemble, although Miller et al. (2019)(2019) is in the upper range.
-For BRA or the Amazon basin, interestingly, regional inversions (Tunnicliffe et al., 2020; Wilson et al., 2016) (Tunnicliffe et al., 2020; Wilson et al., 2016) provide systematically higher CH4 emissions than global in-situ inversions estimates, but regional inversions include wetlands and rivers, which can explain their higher values.
-If removing natural emissions from regional inversions, then their values would be consistent with global results, i.e. Tunnicliffe et al. (2020)(2020) estimated that CH4 emissions from BRA is 33.6±3.6 TgCH4 yr-1, with 19.0±2.6 TgCH4 yr-1 from anthropogenic sources, falls within the range of of our estimates for anthropogenic emissions from global inversions (19 - 36 TgCH4 yr-1).
+For CH4 emissions in CHN, the results of all regional inversions (Miller et al., 2019; Thompson et al., 2015) are consistent with our global inversion ensemble, although Miller et al. (2019) is in the upper range.
+For BRA or the Amazon basin, interestingly, regional inversions (Tunnicliffe et al., 2020; Wilson et al., 2016) provide systematically higher CH4 emissions than global in-situ inversions estimates, but regional inversions include wetlands and rivers, which can explain their higher values.
+If removing natural emissions from regional inversions, then their values would be consistent with global results, i.e. Tunnicliffe et al. (2020) estimated that CH4 emissions from BRA is 33.6±3.6 TgCH4 yr-1, with 19.0±2.6 TgCH4 yr-1 from anthropogenic sources, falls within the range of of our estimates for anthropogenic emissions from global inversions (19 - 36 TgCH4 yr-1).
 In the EU and the US or North America, the regional inversions in Table 3 which have higher resolution transport models give higher CH4 emissions than global inversions, even when only anthropogenic emissions are considered in regional inversions.
 This suggests that global models may systematically underestimate CH4 emissions from those two high emitters.

 For N2O, we have several regional inversions for North America, all producing higher emissions than the median of global inversions by a factor of four, on average.
-The only regional N2O inversion over Europe is also about two times higher than the median of global inversions.

-Table 3.
-Comparison of global inversions in this study with regional inversions from the literature (the range from the inversion ensemble is given in parentheses, unless stated otherwise).
-Values in bold text show as statistically valid that the regional inversion results fall within the range of our global inversion ensemble. = estimates for the Amazon Basin. = 10th and 90th percentiles. = The separation of anthropogenic emissions from regional emissions excludes wetlands but uses different methods than in this study. = no adjustment of regional CO2 inversion results was performed, unlike in column 5 and based on Eq (1) for global inversions. \dagger = GOSAT ACOS and OCO2 ACOS XCO2 products (Kong et al., 2019; GES DICS, 2021).
-(Kong et al., 2019; GES DICS, 2021). $^{\circ}$ = for China, only two NGHGINI reports are available in 2005 and 2010 and the average of the two years is given in the table.
+The only regional N2O inversion over Europe is also about two times higher than the regional inversion results fall within the range of our global inversion ensemble. = estimates for the Amazon Basin. = 10th and 90th percentiles. = The separation of anthropogenic emissions from regional emissions excludes wetlands but uses different methods than in this study. = no adjustment of regional CO2 inversion results was performed, unlike in column 5 and based on Eq (1) for global inversions. † = GOSAT ACOS and OCO2 ACOS XCO2 products (Kong et al., 2019; GES DICS, 2021). ^ = for China, only two NGHGI reports are available in 2005 and 2010 and the average of the two years is given in the table.